-BUS 456 INTERNATIONAL MARKETING
+BUS 456 INTERNATIONAL MARKETING Prerequisite: Senior standing, BUS 252

 The study of marketing in a dynamically changing global environment.
 Emphasis on pricing, placement, promotion, and products is the focus of this investigation of multinational marketing efforts.
 This study also addresses the influences of diverse business practices in the sales, pricing, and distribution of domestic and foreign products and services.